 Or at least the stink eye.

 Unwritten Travel Rule: Kids are kids.
-You probably cried your little eyes out at 4 years old.
+You probably cried your little eyes out at 4 years old when your family took your Branson, MO for vacation.
 Give the kid (and his parents!) a break.

 We all must band together and stop the curse that is pervading our skies.